kanonblog/kanonblog.github.io/_posts/2021-05-10-background-info-intro.md

 ![Nagiko]({{ post.image | prepend: site.baseurl }}/img/2-3class-20210510/nagiko.png)

 Nagiko always act energetic and full of funny ideas.
 She is a mood maker among this friend group.
+She sometimes interrupt people without awaring their concentration to a thing.

 <br><br>

 ![Ryouka]({{ post.image | prepend: site.baseurl }}/img/2-3class-20210510/ryouka.png)

 Ryouka is a cool and quiet girl.
 She can only be observed to get along with Kanon and Ryouka.
 She is also a problem solver to some fields of studies.
+Her clothings and fashion are prepared by her maid.

 <br><br>

-<p><div class="left-margin" id="set-D">Last words</div></p>
+<p><div class="left-margin" id="set-D"><h2>Last words</h2></div></p>
 I planned the story since the opening of the blog.
 It was a bit late for the publish....

 Ryouka should had another appearance in my previous plan but I thought of the new version, before the publish of the creation.
 Please allow my change if you know the previous version ~~